Off-Chain Access Control

 })

-1. Upon successful generation of the signature, direct the user to https://www.authento.io/verify/${YOUR_DOMAIN_NAME} using a modal or a popup with the following query parameters:
+2. Upon successful generation of the signature, direct the user to\

 In address-based verification, you are not assumed to be managing your own user database.
 In case you do, however, you can ensure that your user data is up to date by setting up an endpoint to handle and process webhooks data.
 For more information on webhooks, please refer to[ this section](/authento-api/integration-guidance/webhooks.md).